-A 12-year-old Syracuse boxer ranks among the country's best vies for his first USA Boxing Silver Gloves title.
+A 12-year-old boxer from Syracuse, NY ranks among the country's best, vies for his first U.S. Boxing Silver Gloves title.

-The Rays Kids boxing program at the West Athletic Center in Syracuse teaches this philosophy to young kids and trains them to become champions not only inside the ring but also in life.
+The Rays Kids boxing program at the West Athletic Center teach this philosophy to young trainees, as they become champions not only inside the ring- but also in life.

 Boxing legend Ray Rinaldi started the program almost 30 years ago and has since educated, trained, and helped thousands of youth in the Syracuse community.
 Fledgling boxers are instilled with a drive to thrive and the understanding that to do so, they must be dedicated to the sport.

-Since he was 8, Raimier “Lungz” Walker has been going to the West Athletic Center to learn and practice boxing.
-Now 12, Lungz has risen to the top echelon of youth boxing and is currently ranked as the second best boxer in the country for his age in the 75-pound weight class.
+Since he was 8, Raimier “Lungz” Walker has been going to the center to learn and practice boxing.
+Now 12, Lungz has risen to the top of youth boxing and in 2016 was ranked as the second best boxer in the country for his age in the 75-pound weight class.

-After breezing through his first two fights, Lungz was set for a rematch in the championship bout against the young boxer who beat him last year.
+In 2017, after breezing through his first two fights, Lungz was set for a rematch in the championship against the young boxer who beat him the previous year.